zambonee/aair-exercise/README.md

 - How well is the code tested?
 - How accessible is the front end?

-Please remeber to send over your solution at least a couple hours before the start of your interview!
+Please remember to send over your solution at least a couple hours before the start of your interview!

+## How to use the starter code
+If you decide to use the starter code we've provided, here are a couple useful commands:

+### Before developing
+- `npm install` - Installs the necessary node modules for your client and server, make sure to do this in the project root
+### Running the app
+- `npm run dev` - Runs both the client and the server at the same time (might take a minute to run, client should open in a browser automatically)
+- `npm run client` - Runs the client
+- `npm run server` - Runs the server

+### Testing the app
+- `npm run test`- Runs all the tests
+- `npm run test-client` - Runs all client tests
+- `npm run test-server` - Runs all server tests

+Feel free to change the folder structure any way you deem necessary.